osu-crypto/MiniPSI/README.md

 ## Running the code
-The database is generated randomly.
-The outputs include the average online/offline/total runtime that displayed on the screen and output.txt.
 #### Flags:
    -t: unit test which computes PSI of 2 paries, each with set size 2^8 in semi-honest setting